Aftermarket auto warranties offer a wide range of coverage for breakdowns and repairs.

 What Are The Best Aftermarket Car Warranty Providers?

-If you’re looking for extra coverage for repairs, these are the companies that should be on your shopping list: Endurance, CARCHEX, and CarShield.
-All of these providers let car owners visit their favorite repair facilities, choose deductibles starting at $0, and enjoy a variety of perks.
+If you’re looking for extra coverage for car repairs, these are the companies that should be on your shopping list: Endurance, CarShield, and CARCHEX.
+All of these providers let car owners visit their favorite auto repair facilities, choose deductibles starting at $0, and enjoy a variety of perks.

 Read our other guides: